-For the same charged region geometries as discussed previously, larger separation distances are imposed for the balanced dipole case (Fig. 5a), but strictly remain within the base dust layer mean dimensions.
-Fig. 5 shows that as the separation distance between the oppositely charged layers increases, an enhancement of the E-field above the local reference values occurs.
-This enhancement becomes more prominent as the layers grow further apart within the dust plume and the contribution from the lower layer is significantly larger than the upper layer.
-The above dependence of the ground E-field on the separation distance is not expected in the case of charged infinite plates, as discussed in Section 3.1.1.
-Again, for a charge imbalance of 8% between the two cylinders and for larger separation distances, the E-field is significantly enhanced and exceeds the local fair weather values (Fig. 5b).
-The term large or small separation distance depends on the conductivity distribution and more specifically on the conductivity scale height, as can be seen in equations (11) and (16).
-This increase becomes more prominent

-360 as the separation distance increases and the lower positive cylinder moves closer to the sensor location.
+prominent as the layers grow further apart within the dust plume and the contribution from the lower layer is significantly larger than the upper layer.
+The above dependence of the ground E field on the separation distance is not expected in the case of charged infinite plates, as discussed in Sect.
+3.1.1.
+Again, for a charge imbalance of 8 % between the two cylinders and for larger separation distances, the E field is significantly enhanced and exceeds the local fair-weather values (Fig. 5b).
+The term large or small separation distance depends on the conductivity distribution and more specifically on the conductivity scale height, as can be seen in Eqs.
+(11) and (16).
+This increase becomes more prominent as the separation distance increases and the lower positive cylinder moves closer to the sensor location.

-4 Experimental Results
+4 Experimental results

-The near ground electric field measurements with co-located lidar observations are presented for our case studies of elevated Saharan dust layers, over the two atmospheric remote sensing stations.
-The transient dust events recorded by Polly^{XT} were, simultaneously, electrically monitored throughout the day with the field mill.
-According to the effect over the E-field timeseries, the dust outbreaks examined are separated into two classes, the ones that effectuate an enhancement to the ground electric field and those inducing a reduction with respect to the local reference field.
+The near-ground electric field measurements with co-located lidar observations are presented for the four case studies of elevated Saharan dust layers, over the two atmospheric remote sensing stations.
+The transient dust events recorded by PollyXT were, simultaneously, electrically monitored throughout the day with the field mill.
+According to the effect over the E-field time series, the dust outbreaks examined are separated into two classes, the ones that effectuate an enhancement to the ground electric field and those inducing a reduction with respect to the local reference field.
 Through these observations, we attempt to provide evidence of electrically active dust only by ground-based methods, supported by the model configuration described in the previous sections.

-4.1 Layer characterization through Polly^{XT}
+4.1 Layer characterization through PollyXT

-370 The July 2017 and March 2018 dust events, in Finokalia, are characterized by large concentrations of airborne dust particles from the middle of the day onwards, followed by dust settling towards the ground after 21:00 (UTC), as indicated by the timeheight plots of the total attenuated backscatter coefficient (Fig. 6 and Fig. 8).
-Larger particle concentrations are shown in red tones, with the β and δ_p (black lines) superimposed to the respective attenuated backscatter coefficient (top panel) and δ_v (lower panel) quick-looks.
-For the first case study, settling of dust particles below 2 km, inside the Marine Boundary Layer (MABL)

-- 375 is revealed from the increased VLDR values (>10%; see Fig. 6), while for the second case study dust downward mixing inside the MABL is less prominent (see Fig. 8).
-As observed in Fig. 8, the elevated layer (small dust concentration is present near the surface) reached Finokalia in March 16th 2018, at early noon.
-The layer was directly transported from Sahara and reached the station in less than 48 hours, as indicated by the backward trajectories analysis (Fig. 1c).
-Maximum β value on July 25th reaches at 5 (Mm-1sr-1) inside the dust layer, while on March 16th, β values reach at 15 (Mm-1sr-1) at the top of the layer, indicating - 380 higher aerosol concentrations in the second case.
-The δ_p values vary from 20% 25% for the first case and from 20% 30% for the second case, pointing to pure dust areas.
+The July 2017 and March 2018 dust events at Finokalia are characterized by large concentrations of airborne dust particles from the middle of the day onwards, followed by dust settling towards the ground after 21:00 UTC, as indicated by the time-height plots of the total attenuated backscatter coefficient (Figs. 6 and 8).
+Larger particle concentrations are shown in red tones, with the $\beta$ and $\delta_p$ (black lines) profiles superimposed to the respective attenuated backscatter coefficient (top panel) and $\delta_v$ (lower panel) quick looks.
+For the first case study (Fig. 6), beta values are between 3 to 4 $(Mm^{-1} sr^{-1})$ with a maximum value of 5 $(Mm^{-1} sr^{-1})$ inside the layer and denote large particle concentrations.
+High $\delta{\rm v}$ values (>10 %) are indicative of dust particles, and $\delta{\rm p}$ values between $\sim 25 \%$ -30 % in the afternoon are characteristic of pure dust.
+The settling of dust particles below 2 km, inside the marine boundary layer (MABL), is revealed from the time-height evolution of the VLDR (see Fig. 6).
+For the March 2018 case study (Fig. 8), the elevated layer (small dust concentration was present near the surface) reached Finokalia around noon.
+The layer was directly transported from the Sahara and reached the station in less than 48 h, as indicated by the backward-trajectory analysis (Fig. 1c).
+Examination of the $\beta$ profile in Fig. 8 shows values that reach up to $15 \,\mathrm{Mm^{-1} \, sr^{-1}}$ at the top of the layer, indicating higher aerosol concentrations in this case. $\delta_v$ values close to 30 % are indicative of high dust particle concentration, and $\delta{\rm p}$ values persistently of 30 % are characteristic of pure dust within the entirety of the layer (1 to 4 km), with dust downward mixing inside the MABL being less prominent.